WebOrigami/docs/src/content/language/operators.md

 | [Implicit parentheses](syntax.html#function-calls)          | `x y`                         | right-to-left |
 | [Shorthand function](syntax.html#lambdas-unnamed-functions) | `=x`                          | right-to-left |
 | [Pipe](syntax.html#pipe-operator)                           | `x -> y`                      | left-to-right |

+An operator’s precedence determines how the Origami parser handles expressions that have more than one possible interpretation.

+Example: `a -> b => c` could be interpreted as `a -> (b => c)` or `(a -> b) => c`.
+Origami uses the former interpretation, because the arrow operator has a higher precedence than Origami pipe operator.